 — About 491 East Millinocket mill workers are furloughed for up to 28 days as the mill begins operating only with orders in hand.
 Work resumes in March.

-— Fraser Papers, which had been running, files for bankruptcy protection in Canada and the U.S., but says operations in East Millinocket will not be immediately affected.
+— Fraser Papers, which had been running the mill, files for bankruptcy protection in Canada and the U.S., but says operations in East Millinocket will not be immediately affected.
 Fraser’s spring 2009 report to stockholders reveals that, as its stock tumbled in 2008, the company’s six top-level executives each received $50,000 to $162,500 in bonuses.

 — Brookfield Asset warns that the East Millinocket mill will close in 60 days if a deal to buy both mills doesn’t materialize.